FarnGitHub/Minecraft-FarnTweak-revival/README.md

 ## Description
 A Revival for my old beta 1.1_02 client

-unlike the original mod , this mod aim to not edit/override any classes
+current this mod doesn't edit/override any classes but in the future build this mod will edit some classes due to some feature like debug screen toggle and inventory shift clicking shortcut

 This mod require [Risugami's ModLoader](https://mcarchive.net/mods/modloader?gvsn=b1.1_02) to work
 ## Feature